bollo35/verbose-intro-to-git/git-part001.md

 # by default, git installs Vim as your text editor
 # if you're just getting started, you probably don't want that
 # I say this as I edit this document in Vim...
-# I haven't tested the line below, if it breaks, let me know.
 $ git config --global core.editor notepad.exe
 ```